openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 Discussions Micro-frontend (MFE)
 --------------------------------

-The Discussions MFE is included in the Olive release, but is not enabled by default.
+The Discussions MFE is included in the Olive release and enabled by default.
 You can control which learners will see it with the waffle flag :code:`discussions.enable_discussions_mfe`.
 To configure course discussions, the :ref:`course-authoring-mfe` must be enabled as well.

 .. image:: ../images/olive/discussions.png
     :alt: Learner view of Discussions Micro-frontend